-If there’s one thing I hear all the time, it’s this: “I just want to get more conversions from my website.”
+If there’s one thing we hear all the time, it’s this: “I just want to get more conversions from my website.”

 That’s it.
 That’s the big one.
-I get it.
+We get it.

 Conversion rates are notoriously low.

-It doesn’t matter whether I’m talking with a group of startup entrepreneurs in San Francisco, a meetup of marketers in Sao Paulo, or a team of e-commerce geeks in Seattle
+It doesn’t matter whether we’re talking with a group of startup entrepreneurs in San Francisco, a meetup of marketers in Sao Paulo, or a team of ecommerce geeks in Seattle.

 Everyone wants more conversions.

 Yep, there are.
-And I’m about to show them to you.
+And we’re about to show them to you.

 Here are 37 tips and strategies to help you take all that traffic you worked so hard to build and successfully convert it.